Foreign relations of New Zealand: Since 1945

 During World War II the New Zealand government created a Department of External Affairs (now the Ministry of Foreign Affairs and Trade) for the first time in 1943, taking control of foreign policy that had previously been run by the Dominions Office in London.
 In 1947 New Zealand ratified the 1931 Statute of Westminster with the Statute of Westminster Adoption Act 1947, which made New Zealand fully independent of Britain.

 The Fall of Singapore during World War II made New Zealand realise that she could no longer rely on Britain to defend the British Empire.
 New Zealand troops supported the British in the successful battle against Communist insurrection in Malaysia and maintained an air-force fighter squadron in Singapore, and later on Cyprus, again supporting British forces.
 New Zealand diplomats sought an alliance with the United States of America, and in 1951 adhered to the ANZUS Treaty between New Zealand, Australia and the US.
 In return for America's guarantee of protection, New Zealand felt obliged to support America in its wars, and New Zealand committed forces to the Korean War (1950–1953) under United Nations Command auspices and to the Vietnam War.
 By the 1970s, many New Zealanders began to feel uncomfortable with their country's support for the US, particularly in Vietnam and regarding the visits of nuclear-powered and armed United States Armed Forces warships.
 The Third Labour government (1972–1975) pulled New Zealand troops out of the Vietnam War and protested against French nuclear testing in the Pacific, at one stage sending a warship to act as disapproving witness to the tests.

 Britain's entry into the European Economic Community in 1973 forced New Zealand into a more independent role.
 The British move restricted New Zealand's trade access to its biggest market, and it sought new trading partners in Asia, America and the Middle East.
 Australia and New Zealand signed the free-trade Closer Economic Relations agreement in 1983.
 The election of the Fourth Labour Government in 1984 marked a new period of independent foreign policy.
 Nuclear-powered and nuclear-armed ships were banned from New Zealand waters, effectively removing New Zealand from the ANZUS pact.
 Immigration laws were liberalised, leading to a massive increase in immigration from Asia.
 The Fourth National Government (1990–1999) liberalised trade by removing most tariffs and import restrictions.

 In 2008, Minister of Foreign Affairs Winston Peters announced what he called "a seismic change for New Zealand's foreign service", designed to remedy the country's "struggling to maintain an adequate presence on the international stage".
 Peters said that the Ministry would receive additional funding and increase the number of New Zealand diplomats serving abroad by 50%.
-However this policy was reversed following the 2008 General Election which brought the John Key-led Fifth National Government of New Zealand to power.